-How To Propagate Jade Plant with Leaves
+How To Propagate Jade Plant From Leaves

 Even though leaves are actually considered as cuttings too, the form of propagation using stems is the one called “propagation with cuttings”, while this one is called a “propagation with leaves”.

 Both of the methods result in strong and healthy plants.
-Except that propagating Jade plants with cuttings takes less time and make the new plants grow quickly, while using the leaves is way easier and better for beginners.
+Except that propagating Jade plants with cuttings takes less time and makes the new plants grow quickly, while using the leaves is way easier and better for beginners.

 Take your parent jade plant and cut only the healthy and strong leaves from it using your sharp knife or your scissors.

-Once the leaves are ready, put on some rooting hormone on the cut area to increase and fasten the root growth.
+Once the healthy leaves are ready, put on some rooting hormone on the cut area to increase and fasten the root growth.